livebg/smailer/README.md

 	end

 This task can be executed via `RAILS_ENV=production bundle exec rake smailer:send_batch` (provided you are running it on your production servers).

+Notice that we pass a `:return_path_domain` option to `Send.execute`.
+This domain will be used to construct a dynamic `Return-Path:` address, which you could later use in order to process bounced mails and connect the bounce with a concrete mail campaign and sender's email address.
+The generated return path will have the following format: `"bounces-SOMEKEY@bounces.mydomain.com"`, where `SOMEKEY` will be the same as the `key` field in the corresponding `FinishedMail` record and will uniquely identify this record, and `bounces.mydomain.com` is what you passed to `:return_path_domain`.

+Dynamic return path is generated only when `:return_path_domain` is specified and `:verp` is not false.
+If you omit the `:verp` option and just pass `:return_path_domain`, `Send.execute` will still use VERP and generate dynamic return path addresses.

 ## TODO